KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 # How YOLOv1, YOLOv2, and YOLOv3 work?

 YOLO (You Only Look Once), is a network for object detection targeted for real-time processing.
-The object detection task consists in determining the location on the image where certain objects are present, as well as classifying those objects.
-It's first version was YOLOv1 and after some improvements, finally the last one propoased as YOLOv3.
+The object detection is the task of determining the location of certain objects, as well as classifying those objects.
+It's first version was YOLOv1 and after some improvements, finally the last one proposed as YOLOv3.

 The following table compares YOLOv1, YOLOv2 and YOLOv3.